Reading30 min read·Module 1High exam weight

 • Prevent privilege escalation

-Key Point: Permissions boundaries don't grant permissions - they only limit them.
+Key Point: A permissions boundary only limits permissions; it grants none by itself.
 The effective permissions are the intersection of the identity policy AND the boundary.

 JSONPermissions Boundary Example